BrenoFariasdaSilva/Docker/README.md

 - **docker-commands.sh**: This script includes a collection of commonly used Docker commands, such as starting and stopping containers, managing images and volumes, and executing commands within containers.
 It serves as a handy reference for Docker operations.

-- **hardreset.sh**: Use this script to clean up your Docker environment.
+- **docker-hardreset.sh**: Use this script to clean up your Docker environment.
 It stops and removes all running containers, removes all created volumes, and deletes any unused networks.

 ## Docker Compose Files